iammukeshm/CleanArchitecture.WebApi/README.md

 Read the [Changelog file](https://github.com/iammukeshm/CleanArchitecture.WebApi/blob/master/CHANGELOG.md) to see the new changes.

-# Clean Architecture - WebAPI 5.0
+# Update for Clean Architecture - WebAPI 5.0

 I will developing the Clean Architecture WebAPI Template for .NET 5.0+ in another repository.
 Those interested, kindly star the following repository - https://github.com/fullstackhero/aspnet-core-webapi-boilerplate